YFantasy/learngit/readme.txt

-git is aversion control system
+Git is a distributed version control system.

-Git is free software
+Git is free software.